elidub/equiv-neural-rendering/ReadMe.md

 ```
 Models are stored in `src/train_results/<timestamp>_<id>/best_model.pt`, The path to data is dependent on the user, where it has saved its data.

+#### Analyze results and explore the model

 Finally, the model can be analyzed and used to render scenes using the notebooks in `demos/`.
 The notebook `demos/analyze_training.ipynb` shows the loss curves of the different training runs.
 The notebook `EquivariantNR.ipynb` shows how to use a trained model to infer a scene representation from a single image and how to use this representation to render novel views.

+An in-depth discussion and analysis on the results can be found in the blogpost.

 ## License
 As this code has been built upon the the [repository `apple/ml-equivariant-neural-rendering`](https://github.com/apple/ml-equivariant-neural-rendering), the same license applies.
 That is, this project is licensed under the Apple Sample Code License.